kvz/rotation/README.md

 ## Todo

-- Add Travis CI support
-- Add `--help` or similar for CLI users
+- [ ] Add `--help` or similar for CLI users
+- [ ] If you'd like to port this to another language, reach out and I'll add your project here.
+- [x] Add Travis CI support

 ## License